Maltese English

 Maltese English (MaltE) is a postcolonial variety of the English language spoken by the Maltese people.
 Maltese English is heavily influenced by its contact with the Maltese language.
-It is close to the prestigious dialects of British English, but diverges from them in phonology and morphosyntax.
+It is close to the linguistically prestigious dialects of British English, but diverges from them in phonology and morphosyntax.

 Sociolinguistic information

 Maltese English is an intermediate variety between ESL and EFL, undergoing nativisation.
 Overall, English in Malta can be divided into "foreign" varieties (e. g.
 Australian English) and the local dialect, which will be referred to as "Maltese English", but they exist as a continuum, with Received Pronunciation and the low-prestige local variety as its extrema.
 The mixed English-Maltese language is known as Maltenglish.

 Although more than 100,000 Maltese immigrant English speakers live outside Malta, they often move to English-speaking countries and use the local variety of the language instead of Maltese English.
 Due to the technological advancements, many Maltese people regularly talk to their relatives living abroad.

 While there is no law specifying a language of instruction in the educational setting, the National Minimum Curriculum requires the schools to pay sufficient attention to Maltese and English, as well as add at least one other language to the curriculum.
 English gradually replaces Maltese in the classroom as students move further in their education, but the choice of the language of instruction is largely defined by the language of the textbooks (most of them are in British English, but Maltese is used to teach Maltese language and History).
-Private schools providing much more instruction in English, with some forgoing Maltese entirely.
+Private schools provide much more instruction in English, with some forgoing Maltese entirely.

 The command of English correlates with the prevalence of tertiary education, so among older people, Maltese English is generally spoken by the wealthier class, but younger Maltese have a higher university attendance rate, and are thus more proficient in English.
 It is estimated that more than 300,000 people speak Maltese English, which constitutes 88% of the population of Malta; it is acquired by young people without interruptions, so it is not endangered, unlike many other varieties of English.
 For most Maltese, English is their second language, even though it is acquired early in life; only 9% of the population report that they use English as a main language at home.

 The wealthier strata of the Maltese society are often mocked for their "snobbery", which is represented by their choice of English over Maltese for communication, but also by their RP-like accent and avoidance of features typical for Maltese English.
 English remains the prestige language while Maltese is still stigmatised.

 English is very prominent in the media: all advertisements and most magazines that target women are in English; the most popular books are English-language bestsellers.
 Television has more Italian and Maltese than English, but it is still prominent.